lastweek/fpga_pr_scripts/README.md

 The scripts are adopted from Xilinx open-source scripts.
 I made few changes for my own research needs.
 The scripts will make the PR flow super easy.

-It can also be used for non-PR flow.
+Everything is script-based here, i.e., Vivado non-Project mode, which is useful if you are using remote servers.

-Everything is script-based here, which is useful if you are using remote servers.
+You can always open GUI within vivado shell, but it is different from Vivado Project mode.
-It is also faster.
-However, you can always open GUI within vivado shell.
+If you want to use Project mode, you can checkout the `write_project_tcl` command.

 A nice thing is that all vivado commands will be saved to log files, thus you can learn and mimic the general build flow.